linode/docs/docs/websites/frameworks/apache-tomcat-on-ubuntu-16-04.md

 To use the `tomcat8-admin` web application, add the following lines to the end of your `/var/lib/tomcat8/conf/tomcat-users.xml` file before the `</tomcat-users>` line, substituting your own username and secure password.
 If using Tomcat Admin, include both the "manager-gui" role for the manager and the "admin-gui" role for the host-manager application.

-If you are not using the web application and plan to manage your application(s) from the command line only, you should not enter these lines, as doing so may expose your server to unauthorized login attempts.
+If you are not using the web application and plan to manage your application(s) from the command line only, you should not enter these lines, because doing so may expose your server to unauthorized login attempts.

 {: .file-excerpt }
 /var/lib/tomcat8/conf/tomcat-users.xml